jeebaksabu2001/jeebak-sabu-portfolio/CV_Power_BI_Dashboard/README.md

 | Tools | 10 |
 | Years of Experience | 4 |

-### Purpose

-These KPI cards help viewers quickly understand the scale of my experience, learning, and project portfolio.

-## 3. Interactive Filters
+### 3. Interactive Filters

-The dashboard includes slicers that allow users to filter the visuals by:
+The dashboard includes slicers for:

 - Skill Name
 - Capability Area